mvolkmann/blog/src/swift.md

 }
 ```

-To also access the index of each value, use the `enumerated` method.
+To access both the index and value of each element,
+use the `enumerated` method.

 ```swift
 for (index, score) in scores.enumerated() {